State controller launches 'Transparent Idaho' website upgrade

 "Some are a little apprehensive — again it's that culture change — but that's my vision," Woolf said.

-Woolf is the twice-elected state controller; he first started working in the state controller’s office as an intern in 1997, working his way up through an array of positions there over the years, and holds an MBA from Boise State University and a political science degree from Utah State University.
+Woolf is the twice-elected state controller.
+He first started working in the state controller’s office as an intern in 1997, working his way up through an array of positions over the years.
+He holds an MBA from Boise State University and a political science degree from Utah State University.

 Woolf said the data should also assist policy makers in decision-making.